cxnker/NovaUI/README.md

 > This interface is based on Redz Library V5

 > For a full version, use example.lua.

-> For a lite version with the essentials, use example_lt.lua
+> For a lite version with the essentials, use example_lt.lua.

-> The dev version is experimental
+> The dev version is experimental.

 ### Credits:
 - [Lucide-Icons](https://github.com/lucide-icons/lucide) (Icons)